Canop/clap-help/README.md

 Complete example is in `/examples/custom` and can be seen with `cargo run --example custom -- --help`

-Please note that not every customization is possible or easy with the current clap-help.
+Please note that not every customization is possible or easy.
 And some may be easy but not obvious.
 Come to the chat and ask if needed.